malaviya-parth/CN/07_Application Layer/01_DNS.md

    - It stores file for a zone for which it is responsible.
    - It is responsible for generating, maintaining and updating this zone file.
    ### Secondary
-   - It reansfer the complete information about zone from any other server (primary or secondary)  and the file store the file on it's disk.
+   - It transfer the complete information about zone from any other server (primary or secondary)  and the file store the file on it's disk.
    - It neither creates nor updates the zone file.
    - If updation is required then it can be done only by primary server and it sent the updated file to all secondary servers.
    - Also note that we can have only one primary server for zone and many secondary servers for the same zone.